Love Poem: Sensory Overload

 What's left of my heart

-is the part I most need to hear.
+is a gift I most need to hear.